bitcointranscripts/bitcointranscripts/bitcoinology/chaumian-ecash-in-bitcoin:-cashu-and-fedimint.md

 Before I even go into what I wanna say, does anyone here wanna take a stab at answering that question?
 If Chaumian eCash is so great, and you could say it's great because it's scalable and private, and maybe it isn't so great with a theft thing, but whatever.
 If it's so great, why hasn't it been done yet?

-I would say something like, it's tied to, let's say, dollars or something, or gold, physical assets, but it's how it's been done before.
+Anon: I would say something like, it's tied to, let's say, dollars or something, or gold, physical assets, but it's how it's been done before.
 So it's tied to a real thing which gives it value in the first place, then you have these tokens you can trade around digitally.
 But then that gives you a centralised thing that governments don't like and can come and shut down, which happened with e-gold and the other things.
 So what Bitcoin brings to the table is something that has value, but isn't something you can go and catch.
 So that's why it's interesting to apply this on top of Bitcoin.

-Right.
+Adam: Right.
 OK.

 Adam: Any other opinions or thoughts?

-Anon :Is Stab in the Dark something to do with Schnorr signatures and their licensing?
+Anon: I'l stab in the dark something to do with Schnorr signatures and their licensing?

-Adam: Oh, OK.
+Adam: Oh, OlK.
-And actually, as it turns out, I was part of my research.
+And actually, as it turns out, it was part of my research.
 It's not only Schnorr, but several other cryptographic algorithms, including RSA, had weird patterns around them as well.
 Interesting point.
 I didn't even think about that answer, but I suspect that's a small part of the story.